Federal & State False Claims Act/Whistleblower Protections Policy

 - Email: [email protected]

-Beginning October 1, 2015, all Johns Hopkins Advantage MD providers, subcontractors, and vendors are required to report concerns about actual, potential, or perceived misconduct to the Johns Hopkins Advantage MD Compliance Department.
+Beginning October 1, 2015, all Johns Hopkins Advantage MD providers, contractors, subcontractors, employees and vendors are required to report concerns about actual, potential, or perceived misconduct to the Johns Hopkins Advantage MD Compliance Department.
 You may reach the Department using one of the methods listed immediately below.

 - Mail: Johns Hopkins Health Plans Medicare Compliance Department